Alignment complete relational Hoare logics for some and all: Introduction

-Most work on formal reasoning about relational properties has focused on $\forall\forall$ properties.
+Most work on formal reasoning about relational properties has focused on $\forall\forall$ properties which capture many requirements for deterministic programs.
 There are two main approaches.
 One is deductive systems inspired by Hoare logic (\dt{HL}), which we call \emph{relational Hoare logics} (\dt{RHL}s)~\cite{Francez83,Benton:popl04}.
-The other approach is to reason about program semantics in the form of a transition system or automaton, adapting the inductive assertion method~\cite{Floyd67} (\dt{IAM}) to use relational assertions at aligned pairs of control points.
-By representing the programs as automata one can easily express which control points are meant to be aligned, including alignments conditioned on the programs' data.
-In case the program transition relation(s) can be expressed in a solvable fragment of first order logic, it is even possible to automatically infer alignment conditions and relational assertions, using proof search in the constraint language instead of proof search in a logic of programs~\cite{ShemerGSV19,UnnoTerauchiKoskinen21}.
-Deductive systems, however, are needed to account for composing proofs about program components.
-Moreover, because a deductive system applies to ordinary program syntax, it caters for human interaction which is essential for verification of programs involving dynamically allocated data and other features for which program semantics and/or specifications are not easily expressible in solvable fragments.
+The other approach is to reason about program semantics in the form of an automaton (i.e., transition system), adapting the inductive assertion method (\dt{IAM})~\cite{Floyd67} to use relational assertions at aligned pairs of control points.
+By representing the two programs as a product automaton one can easily express which control points are meant to be aligned.
+Alignments can be conditioned on the programs' data, with such conditions expressed using relational assertions.
+In case the program transition relation(s) can be expressed in a solvable fragment of first order logic, it is even possible to automatically infer alignment conditions and relational assertions~\cite{ShemerGSV19,UnnoTerauchiKoskinen21}, using proof search in the constraint language instead of proof search in a logic of programs.

+Deductive systems are important for several reasons.
+Because a deductive system applies to ordinary program syntax, it caters for human interaction which is essential for verification of programs involving dynamically allocated data and other features for which program semantics and/or specifications are not easily expressible in solvable fragments.
+Deductive proofs can also serve as independently checkable certificates to represent proofs that may be found by other means.

+Finally, deductive rules can embody principles beyond IAM.
+The rule of conjunction decomposes a goal with a conjunctive postcondition into simpler subgoals which may be proved by IAM or deductively.
+Rules for procedure call and linking account for procedure modular verification, which in the IAM setting is deployed through use of specs as procedure summaries.
+These principles apply in both unary and relational reasoning, but there are further principles for relational reasoning.
+A well known relational principle is vertical ---i.e., transitive--- composition, which is sound for $\forall\exists$ but not $\forall\forall$.
+This makes $\forall\exists$ logic useful even for deterministic programs~\cite{hawblitzelklr13,DosualdoFD2022}.

-Aside from soundness, the fundamental criterion for a good deductive system is completeness: anything true should be provable.
-For program logics one seeks Cook's \emph{relative completeness}~\cite{Cook78,AptOld3}, factoring out completeness and expressiveness of the assertion logic.
+Aside from soundness, the fundamental criterion for a deductive system is completeness: any true correctness judgment should be provable.
+For program logics one seeks Cook's \emph{relative completeness}~\cite{Cook78,AptOld3,WinskelBook}, factoring out completeness and expressiveness of the assertion logic.
+The problem we address in this paper is that Cook completeness is unsatisfactory for RHLs.